tls-cert-chain-resolver

 X509_AI_APIKEYAPI key for AI-backed certificate analysis (optional)

-MCP_X509_CONFIG_FILEPath to MCP server configuration JSON
+MCP_X509_CONFIG_FILEPath to MCP server configuration file (JSON or YAML)

 Config File